Welcome to the North Mymms History Project

 "You will notice, winding side by side with this pretty lane, a little stream it is a branch of the river Colne, and in many places is very picturesque, whether swollen by heavy rains or nearly dry from long-continued drought."

-At the bottom of the path, where it joins Warrengate Lane and meets the bridge over Mimmshall Brook, is a small cottage that would have been there when Bernard walked this way.
+At the bottom of the path, where it joins Warrengate Lane and meets the bridge over Mimmshall Brook, is a small cottage that would have been there when Alfieri walked this way.
 Nowadays it's a cattery.

 Warrengate Lane crossing the bridge over Mimmshall Brook Image by the North Mymms History Project - Creative Commons BY-NC-SA 4.0